 Inca origins and early history are shrouded in legends.
 The Inca paqarina (the hole in the ground from which they believed they emerged into the world) was located about 15 miles south of Cuzco.
 Under their first leader, Mano Capac, the Inca moved from village to village in search of enough fertile land to sustain themselves.
 Eventually, they arrived at the fertile area around Cuzco, where they established themselves.

-After a while they began meddling in the affairs of their neighbours, forcing them to pay tribute in order to retain their freedom.
+After a while they began meddling in the affairs of their neighbors, forcing them to pay tribute in order to retain their freedom.
 From their early days they were an imperialistic people!

 The sixth emperor, Inca Roca, subjugated some groups that lived about 12 miles southeast of Cuzco.
 But legends suggest that the Inca were no more powerful than several other groups in the area at this time.